daniellmb/console.style/README.md

 ## Why?

 What, you mean beside the fact that it's **awesome**?!
-Sky is the limit... want to use the browser console on every page of your website to recruit front-end talent?
+The sky is the limit... want to use the browser console on every page of your website to recruit front-end talent?
 Boom, done!

 ```JavaScript
 console.style('<img="background:url(http://goo.gl/NnHhVZ);width:127px;height:38px">');